aivie13/Data-Structures-Tutorial/linkedLists.md

     l.printList()
     l.printMiddle()
 ```

+Lets quickly run through each of these functions.

+* *push(self, new_data)* is inserting new nodes.
+It takes the current node and links it to a new node with a new data value.

+* *printList(self)*  will traverse the list, starting at the head.
+It will print the data value at each node, then a -> representing the link to the next node.

+* *printMiddle(self)* is where the real solution to this problem lies.
+There are two iterators here, one that jumps by 2's and another that jumps by 1's.
+By the time the **iterEnd** reaches the end, **iterMiddle** will have gone half as far and be at the middle, so the function prints the data stored where **iterMiddle** elds up.

 As we can see, it's not as simple using a linked list.
 You can't just pop out the value at an index, you have to iterate through every entry.